Session for beginners: Your Session starts here

 Now, let’s take a look at ways to message more than one person once — groups.

-Open groups are group chats with lower security which can contain a very large number of members.
-Open groups are intended for large online communities, and don’t have the same security and privacy features of sessions and closed groups.
+Communities are group chats with lower security which can contain a very large number of members.
+Open groups are intended for large online communities, and don’t have the same security and privacy features of DMs and Groups.

 Additional security settings